tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

           })
           .finally(() => {
             if (thrownError) {
-              reject(thrownError); // If thrown an error reject immediately } else {
+              reject(thrownError); // If an error is thrown reject immediately } else {
               // Check if all tasks completed
               if (results.length < tasks.length) {